yohan-byte/CS3-PORTFOLIO-SY2627/ctskillsSectionLN.md

 CT Skill

-1.Decomposition/ Pattern Recognition
+1. Decomposition/ Pattern Recognition
 2. Algorithmic Design / Automation
 3. Data Representation / Abstraction
 4. Sequencing / Algorithm

 Example Solution

-1.Show a simple daily menu with pictures and prices; suggest popular combinations so students choose faster.
+1. Show a simple daily menu with pictures and prices; suggest popular combinations so students choose faster.
-2.Create a program that multiplies quantity by price, adds total, and computes change instantly.
+2. Create a program that multiplies quantity by price, adds total, and computes change instantly.
-3.Keep a list or table of available items and update counts automatically as orders are placed.
+3. Keep a list or table of available items and update counts automatically as orders are placed.
 4. Assign queue numbers or accept pre‑orders; serve customers in exact order received.

  Step 4: Draw a flowchart or write a pseudocode for the identified sub-problem